atmin/jtmpl/README.md

     * _or, to invoke manually:_ `jtmpl('#target-id', 'template contents or "#template-id"', model)`

-    * _template contents can be already prerendered by server to save the client some processing and make page SEO-friendly_
+    * _template contents can be already prerendered by server to save the client some processing and help for SEO_

 * based on [Object.observe](http://updates.html5rocks.com/2012/11/Respond-to-change-with-Object-observe)